 NAS (Network Attached Storage) vs. Server for Small Businesses

-For any small business, it is important to have an effective way to store and share data among workers.
+For any small business, it is important to have an effective way to store data and share it among employees.
 Thus, any network with more than 2 or 3 users who need to access the same data should be implementing some sort of client-server relationship.
-It is common to see small businesses operating with without this setup because they simply don't realize the cost and time-saving benefits that a NAS or server can bring.
-Choosing between a NAS (Network Attached Storage) device or a server depends on several factors.
-First it is important to understand the difference between a server and NAS.
+It is common to see small businesses who aren't operating with this setup because they simply don't realize the benefits that a NAS (Network Attached Storage) or server can bring.
+When it comes to choosing between a NAS or server, the choice depends on several factors.

-A server is not dramatically different from a regular personal computer, but it serves a different purpose.
+A server is not dramatically different from a regular personal computer, but it serves an entirely different purpose.
 The main role of a server is to manage resources on the network.
-The server will be using a server operating system such as Windows Server or Mac OS X Server.
-A server can fill a number of different roles, all of which manage resources and clients on the network.
+The server will be using a server operating system such as Windows Server, Linux, or Mac OS X Server.
+A server can fill a number of different roles, all of which manage resources and clients on your local network.
 Potential server capabilities include:

-- Active directory domain controller – authenticates and authorizes all users and computers on the network
+- Active Directory (AD) Domain Controller - authenticates and authorizes all users and computers on the network

 - DHCP Server - dynamically assigns IP addresses to devices on the network